 Rise of CO2–Absorbing Mountains in Tropics Set Thermostat for Global Climate?
 1218

 Global Warming - Worrying Lessons from the PETM Past 0918 - 5 to 8°C global warming in only 10,000 to 20,000 years.
-Flooding increased 8- to 14-fold in the Pyrennes.
+Flooding increased 8- to 14-fold in the Pyrenees.
 Fertile river plain turned into arid extensive gravel plains.
 Sea surface temperatures reached 36°C [97°F] in places, a lethal temperature for many organisms.

 Scientists Have Uncovered a Disturbing Climate Change Precedent 0818 - PETM 55 million years ago.
 Temperatures were 10-15°C higher than now in Europe and New Zealand, with 40°C (104°F) heat waves for weeks at a time, actually normal for the PETM days.
 The tropics may have been a dead zone, with temperatures over 50°C (122°F) over much of Africa and South America.
 Tapirs lived near the North Pole and alligators on Ellesmere Island on the Arctic Ocean.
 Sea surface temperatures may have been 30°C (86°F) on the Antarctic coast.
 CO2 levels then were around 1,000 ppm.
 Changes to those conditions took place over 100s of 1,000s to millions of years; they may take only 1-3 centuries now.